Asteroids hitting the Earth caused 26 nuclear-scale explosions between 2000 and 2013, a new report reveals.

 Most occurred too high in the atmosphere to cause any serious damage on the ground.
 But the evidence is a sobering reminder of how vulnerable the Earth is to the threat from space, say scientists.

-None of the asteroids were detected or tracked in advance by any existing space or Earth-based observatory.
+None of the asteroids was detected or tracked in advance by any existing space or Earth-based observatory.

 Dr Lu is co-founder and chief executive of the B612 Foundation, a research body dedicated to finding ways of protecting the Earth from dangerous asteroids.